-Criminology and Law students are highly valued by employers due to the broad skillset and knowledge base gained from studying the subjects and the degree combination leads naturally to a career in Criminal Law.
+Criminology and Law students are highly valued by employers because of their broad skillset and knowledge base.

-If you major in Criminology you may pursue careers in research, education, social work, counselling, charity work and healthcare.
-There are also many opportunities within the police, prison and court services, as well as legal sector.
+If you major in criminology, you could go into research, education, social work, counselling, charity work and healthcare.
+There are also opportunities with the police, prison and court services, as well as the legal sector.

 Full Time Course